 - Measured Service – The cloud systems have a certain level of control over the use of the service.
 This usually depends on the storage, bandwidth or number of active users on the account.
 The usage can be monitored, controlled or reported so that it stays transparent between the user and the service provider.

 - Rapid Elasticity – The service has the ability to scale rapidly outward and inward based on customer demand.
 To the consumer of the service, there appears to be no limitation and they can use the service in any quantity at any time.

 Cloud computing is utilized four different ways over three service models.
 The three service models are:

 - Software as a Service (SaaS) – The consumer’s ability to make use of the provider’s services and applications on a cloud infrastructure, or the internet.
 These apps are available on various devices through a client interface, like the web, or a program.
 In this scenario, the consumer does not manage or control any of the cloud infrastructures.
 It is maintained by the service provider.

-- Platform as a Service (PaaS) - The ability to deploy onto the cloud consumer-created or acquired apps using programming languages, libraries, services and tools supported by the provider.
+- Platform as a Service (PaaS) – The ability to deploy to the cloud consumer-created or acquired apps using programming languages, libraries, services and tools supported by the provider.
 The consumer does not maintain the underlying infrastructure but has control over the deployed apps and the ability to configure the application-hosting environment.